norton120/pirate_baby/content/set_sail.md

 ---

 ## For Engineers, Silicon Valley is broken.
-Over the last decade, the startup software model has quietly decayed.
+The startup software model has quietly decayed over the last .
 There was a time when innovation was
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MTQyMzM4ODgsMzMwODM5NjMzLC0xOT
+eyJoaXN0b3J5IjpbLTE4Mzg5OTg4MSwtMTcxNDIzMzg4OCwzMz
-AyNzIxMTkwLC0xNDcyNzc5OTA0XX0=
+A4Mzk2MzMsLTE5MDI3MjExOTAsLTE0NzI3Nzk5MDRdfQ==
 -->